 Ask yourself … would you assign full access privileges to your accounting software to anybody other than your top executives and the accounting team?
 Of course, you wouldn’t.

 Yet many companies do exactly that in Salesforce.
-They way too freely give administrative access to users who just don’t need it.
+They give administrative access to users who just don’t need it.

-Usually, it’s because either these companies don’t understand the importance of roles and profiles or don’t think it’s worth spending time and energy to properly configure users.
+Usually, it’s because these companies don’t understand the importance of roles and profiles or don’t think it’s worth spending the time to do this.
+Big mistake.

 Just as with accounting software, you need to protect the data within Salesforce, and you want users to have access to functionality that is just right for what they need to accomplish.
 No more, no less.

 But some companies feel that this is not easy to do.
 And they are likely right.
-Customizing user permissions and creating the correct profiles and hierarchal structure does require some level of Salesforce expertise.
-Not to mention the ability to customize permissions for each individual field.
+Customizing user permissions and creating the correct profiles and hierarchal structure does require Salesforce expertise.

 Bottom line?
-Companies who underestimate the importance and complexity of user management and its effect on data integrity will at some point live to regret it.
+Companies who underestimate the importance and complexity of user management and its effect on data integrity may live to regret it.

 #4: Compromised Data Integrity Linked to Support Issues

-When the Salesforce environment isn’t managed properly, over time the system becomes clogged with inaccurate, non-critical and outdated data.
-Users are frustrated when they can’t get the reports and analytics they need, or worse, think they have the right data when they don’t.
+When the Salesforce environment isn’t managed properly, over time the system becomes clogged with inaccurate, non-critical, and outdated data.
+Users are frustrated when they can’t get the reports and dashboards they need, or worse, think they have the right data when they don’t.

-And remember, without a hierarchy protocol, users with system-wide privileges can change any aspect of Salesforce, including what’s displayed on the screen and what happens to the data after it’s entered, which has obvious negative implications for data integrity if they’re not admin-level, trained experts.
+And remember, without the right security model in place, users with system-wide privileges can change any aspect of Salesforce, including what’s displayed on the screen and what happens to the data after it’s entered, which has obvious negative implications for data integrity.

-So while this was stated as a challenge by our survey respondents, like all of these challenges, it can be mitigated by creating the right systems up front that address data management.
-And that includes the proactive monitoring of data to ensure accuracy and necessity.
+So while this was stated as a challenge by our survey respondents, like all of these challenges, it can be mitigated by creating the right structure that addresses data management.

 #5: Lack of Useable Reports and Dashboards

-If everyone has full administrative access to your Salesforce instance and can change data, they’re probably also given the ability to add and edit reports and dashboards.
-Great.
-Why is that a problem?
+If everyone has full administrative access to your Salesforce instance and can change anything in Salesforce, they also have the ability to create and edit reports and dashboards and store them wherever they want.
+This is a problem.

 Over time, the system is populated with inaccurate, non-critical, and outdated reports generated by inexperienced, untrained users— just like the data we mentioned above.

-If available reports number into the hundreds and your team has no ability to understand which ones are accurate and still relevant, you might as well throw out Salesforce reports and dashboards and go back to using a spreadsheet program.
+If available reports number into the hundreds and your team has no ability to understand which ones are accurate and still relevant, you might as well throw out Salesforce and go back to using Excel.

-You need a process to protect your data and reports from the potential chaos that threatens them.
+You need a process to protect your reports from the potential chaos that threatens them.
 You need to have someone doing this who knows what they are doing and is not blind to the problems they are creating for others in the organization!

 Bottom line?
-If you hope to dominate, you’re going to need a Salesforce report and dashboard specialist on tap, and you’re going to have to invest in periodic maintenance and updates for these essential tools.
-That’s one of the reasons why many companies are turning to managed service solutions to assist them with this and other Salesforce support-related challenges.
+If you hope to dominate, you’re going to need a Salesforce report and dashboard specialist on tap.
+That’s one of the reasons why many companies are turning to our Salesforce Administration service to assist them with this and other Salesforce-related challenges.